tony0990/Plant-Diseases-Full-Project/Data Preprocessing Summary.md

 - Images were converted to `float32` format.
 - TensorFlow `tf.data` pipelines were used for:
   - Efficient batching
+  - Parallel data loading
   - Prefetching
-  - Parallel data loading
-- These optimizations reduce training time and improve GPU utilization.
+- These optimizations reduce training time and improve hardware utilization.

 ---

 ### 🔹 Consistency Across Training and Deployment
 - All preprocessing steps were preserved inside the model graph.
-- This ensures identical behavior during:
+- This guarantees identical behavior during:
   - Training
   - Validation
   - Testing